platipodium/vinos/doc/odd/paper.md

 The North Sea brown shrimp (_Crangon crangon_, Brown shrimp, Nordseekrabbe) has no catch restriction concerning a maximum allowable catch.
 Because of its very short life cycle, reliable stock estimates are not yet established.
 Since 2011 the fishery uses the harvest control rule (HCR) as a management measure.
 Beam trawlers between 12-24 m are the most important segment within both the Dutch and German coastal fleet.
 Currently, nets have a standard cod end and diamond mesh sizes of 20 mm.
 For the voluntery Marine Stewardship Certification (MSC) process sieb nets are required by the certified vessels to reduce bycatch and bigger mesh sizes are in discussion.
 There is no area restrictions apply to shrimp fishers in the German North Sea [@aviat2011north,@ICES2019wgcran].

 The second important group of target species in the German bight are the flatfish.
 Two commercially important fish species are plaice (_Pleuronectes platessa_, European plaice, Scholle) and sole (_Solea solea_, European sole, Seezunge).
-Both species are regulated with total allowable catches (TACs) measures.
-Additionally, several technical measures apply to both of the fisheries including a mesh size regulations, a minimum landing size, gear restrictions and a closed area along the continental coast where beam trawlers with engine power higher than 321 kW are not allowed to fish (the so-called "Plaice box", @rijnsdorp2020different)
+Both species are regulated with total allowable catch (TAC) measures.
+Additionally, several technical measures apply to both of the fisheries including a mesh size regulations, a minimum landing size, gear restrictions and a closed area along the continental coast where beam trawlers with engine power higher than 321 kW are not allowed to fish (the so-called "plaice box", @rijnsdorp2020different)

 The model is designed to accommodate further species relevant in the small-scale fishery such as whiting (_Merlangius merlangus_), sprat (_Sprattus sprattus_), or Norwegian lobster (_Nephrops norvegicus_).
 Each prey species is assigned a price obtained from historic prices of the last decades.